Legoless/Haystack/Wiki/Categories.md

 Categories
 =======

+This document describes functions in categories in detail.
+Categories are in on particular order.

 UINavigationController+BackgroundImage
 --------
 A simple UINavigationController category that enables the usage of a base background image in navigation controller.
 Pushing transparent views on top of the navigation stack now keeps the same background image.